felixknox/single.js/README.md

 A simple framework for single page applications.

-The Framework relies on certain Object structure.
+The framework relies on certain DATA-Object structure, which can be created via a JSON file or via JS {} (Object).

     {
     	sitetree